bchewy/bolabola/microservices/base/4-user/README.md

     ]
 }
 ```
-note that charge_id is optional and is only present if the user has paid for the ticket.
+note that stripe_id is optional and is only present if the user has bought a ticket.

 ![user db schema](schema.png)